 At the end of each term, credit is earned for each class in which the student has earned a mark of 65% or higher.
 Usually, the fall term ends on or about January 31, and spring term ends on or about June 30.
-Courses are taught at general education, Dual Enrollment or Advanced Placement level and are labeled accordingly on academic transcripts.
+Courses are taught at general education, honors, Dual Enrollment or Advanced Placement level and are labeled accordingly on academic transcripts.
 As per the regulations of the Department of Education, Advanced Placement courses are weighted by a factor of 1.1 in the computation of grade-point averages.
 Dual Enrollment courses are also weighted by a factor of 1.1.
+Honors courses are weighted by a factor of 1.05.
+Honors courses may not be offered during the pandemic.